mintforpeople/robobo.py/README.md

 """
 Moves the TILT of the base to the specified position at the specified speed.
-- If wait = True: (default value) it waits until the movement finishes.
+- If wait = True: (default value) It waits until the movement finishes.
-- If wait = False: the movement starts and the execution of the following command is immediately launched.
+- If wait = False: The movement starts and the execution of the following command is immediately launched.
 """
 moveTiltTo(position, speed, wait = True)